 The Headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 10 school days.
-Please note that where a complaint is received in school holidays, the process of dealing with the complaint is unlikely to begin until at least the first school day after the holidays.
+Please note that where a complaint is received at the end of half term of term, or in school holidays, the process of dealing with the complaint is unlikely to begin until at least the first school day after the holidays.